 - It takes less time to upload your videos if they are short and takes less time to close caption if needed.

 - Always give a purpose to students for watching lecture videos.
 For example, use guiding questions or embed quiz questions in your videos or create an online discussion topic about the lecture videos.

 - Use a more conversational tone in your videos to engage students.

-5. How will you conduct class-wide discussions?
+5. How could you conduct class-wide discussions?